home-assistant/core/README.md

 The system is built modular so support for other devices or actions can be implemented easily.
 See also the [section on architecture](#architecture) and the [section on customizing](#customizing).

+If you run into issues while using Home Assistant or during development of a component, reach out to the [Home Assistant developer community](https://groups.google.com/forum/#!forum/home-assistant-dev).

 ## Installation instructions / Quick-start guide

-Running Home Assistant requires that python3 and the packages pyephem and requests are installed.
+Running Home Assistant requires that python3 and the package requests are installed.

 Run the following code to get up and running with the minimum setup: